andreac0ntreras/Blink-Detection-Algorithm/READme.md

 sourcing_utils.process_xdf_files(folder_path, output_folder)
 ```

-This line of code uses functions from the sourcing_utils.py file to convert the raw XDF Files to CSV files
+This line of code uses functions from the sourcing_utils.py file to convert the raw XDF Files to interim CSV files
 that contain the relevant variables

 ## Blink Detection and Processing
-After generating a CSV file containing the pupil sizes and timestamps for each day and participant,
+After generating an interim CSV file containing the pupil sizes and timestamps for each day and participant,
 we can now implement our blink detection algorithm.

-The CSV files containing the pupil sizes and timestamps for each day and subject are located in the _output_ directory
+The interim CSV files containing the pupil sizes and timestamps for each day and subject are located in the _output/interim/_ directory

 By running the following line in the main.py file,
 an output CSV file called _compiled_blink_rates.csv_ is generated (in the _output/features_ directory) with the columns